 Some possible complications and risks associated with breast augmentation may include:

-There have been allegations that implants are linked to the development of connective-tissue diseases such as rheumatoid arthritis, lupus erythematosus, scleroderma and similar auto-immune conditions.
+There have been allegations suggesting a potential link between breast implants and the development of connective tissue diseases such as rheumatoid arthritis, lupus erythematosus, scleroderma, and similar autoimmune conditions.
 While some research has suggested small increased risks, many medical studies have not shown that the implants increase the risk of these problems.
 A proportion of all women in the community will develop these diseases, including women with implants.
-The possibility of the development of connective-tissue and auto-immune diseases, even if remote, should be considered.
+The possibility of the development of connective-tissue and autoimmune diseases, even if remote, should indeed be considered when making decisions about breast augmentation.

 Rarely, women with implants have reported general symptoms, including joint pain, general aching, swollen lymph glands, unusual tiredness, greater frequency of colds and flu, hair loss, rash, headaches, poor memory, nausea, muscle weakness, irritable bowel syndrome and fever.
 The relationship of these symptoms to autoimmune disorders has been suggested but not proven.